Faculty & Staff

 School Counseling & Social Education

 Ann Savino brings humor, compassion, and creativity into every interaction she has with students, staff, and parents at Chapman Farm School.
 Ann leads social groups both during the school day for Chapman Farm students and after school in our CFS Extension programs.
 She’s not afraid to teach on the fly- some of her best work has happened in a 15-passenger van, on a high ropes course, or behind a karaoke microphone.
 Ann understands that in order for social learning to stick, we can’t take our teaching too seriously- and students love Ann’s groups because they are fun.
 Prior to Chapman Farm School, Ann worked as a school counselor in the Weymouth Public Schools and as a social educator at Skills for Living.
+Ann earned her undergraduate degree from Merrimack College and her Masters in Education from Harvard University.
 When not at school, she enjoys travel adventures in her VW van with her husband, and visiting her young adult children in Los Angeles and Washington, DC.